sobaba-12/sim_and_scat/_build/molecular_dynamics/intro.md

 This pair of equations is known as the Velocity-Verlet algorithm, which can be written as:

 1. Calculate the force (and therefore acceleration) on the particle
-2. Determine a new velocity for the particle, based on the average acceleration at the current and new positions
+2. Find the position of the particle after some timestep
-3. Overwrite the old acceleration values with the new ones, $\mathbf{a}_i(t) = \mathbf{a}_i(t+\Delta t)$
+3. Calculate the new forces and accelerations4.
+Determine a new velocity for the particle, based on the average acceleration at the current and new positions
-4. Find the position of the particle after some timestep
+5. Overwrite the old acceleration values with the new ones, $\mathbf{a}_i(t) = \mathbf{a}_i(t+\Delta t)$
-5. Go to 1
+6. Repeat

 After the initial relaxation of the particles to equilibrium, this process can be continued for as long as is required to get **good statistics** for the quantity you are intereseting in.